St. Agnes Cathedral in Rockville Centre.

 After the diocese declared bankruptcy, the cases were sent to the bankruptcy court.

-Penn State law professor Marie T. Reilly said Friday the diocese’s threat to end the bankruptcy proceedings and let the cases go back to state civil court likely played a role in the parties reaching the settlement.
+Penn State Law Professor Marie T. Reilly said Friday the diocese’s threat to end the bankruptcy proceedings and let the cases go back to state civil court likely played a role in the parties reaching the settlement.

 The survivors and their attorneys may have realized "that the diocese was serious about just walking away from the bankruptcy case and letting them take their chances in state court," she said.
-That sent a message that "You’re going to stuck with ... years and years and years of expensive litigation."
+That sent a message that "You’re going to [be] stuck with ... years and years and years of expensive litigation."

 "I think all of the parties were reading the tea leaves," she said.